simon-ritchie/apysc/docstring_markdowns/apysc/_type/_delete.md

 ## `_remove_from_parent` function docstring

-Remove a specified value from a parent if it is the `ParentInterface` instance.<hr>
+Remove a specified value from a parent if it is the `ParentMixIn` instance.<hr>

 **[Parameters]**